 The goal of the violation process is not to impose discipline in the form of fines or suspension of amenity privileges, but for compliance to the ECC and BVSA rules.

-The ECC is currently comprised of a combination of volunteer Members in good standing along with BVSA staff members.
+The ECC is comprised of volunteer Members in good standing.
+BVSA ECC staff members also sit in on the weekly meetings.
 This combination of volunteers and staff has helped the ECC to strive for consistency, increased knowledge of our governing documents, the ability to research previous ECC decisions, and effectively communicate with Property Owners.

 There could be several reasons for a house that is painted an unapproved color.
 The rules on colors that are approvable have changed over the years and different Committees have interpreted the rules differently.